Conditional Assignment Operator in PHP is a shorthand operator that allow developers to assign values to variables based on certain conditions.

 In this article, we will explore how the various Conditional Assignment Operators in PHP simplify code and make it more readable.

-The Conditional Operator, also known as the Ternary Operator, assigns values to variables based on a certain condition.
+The Conditional Operator in PHP, also known as the Ternary Operator, assigns values to variables based on a certain condition.
 It takes three operands: the condition, the value to be assigned if the condition is true, and the value to be assigned if the condition is false.

 Here’s an example: